tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/Scarlet(WIP).md

 Finding a public key but don't know where to use it.

-We find an existing account `brain`.
+Next, checking the website.
+After trying to register many accounts, I find an existing account `brain` the username in the contacts page.